brycewray/hugo-site/content/posts/2022/03/simplify-simplify-again.md

 **Update, 2022-03-23**: Slinkity creator/maintainer [Ben Holmes](https://twitter.com/BHolmesDev) [announced today](https://twitter.com/BHolmesDev/status/1506616758806802435) that he’s joining the Astro team, and [indicated](https://twitter.com/BHolmesDev/status/1506621649944260610) that he may hand off Slinkity to someone else after getting Slinkity to v.1.x.
 How these developments will affect my aforementioned “stay current” plan remains to be seen.
 {.yellowBox}

 **Update, 2022-04-23**: Well . . . "the foreseeable future" lasted only a month.
 After several days of serious experimentation with Astro, I moved the site there today.
-Will elaborate on all of this in a future post.
+Will elaborate on all of this in a [future post](/posts/2022/04/winds-change/).
+{.yellowBox}

+**Update, 2022-05-07**: . . . and then, today, I brought it back to Hugo (at least for now), as explained at the end of “[Mulling over migration](/posts/2022/05/mulling-over-migration/#a-sheepish-u-turn)?”
 {.yellowBox}

 [^1]:	Otherwise, some of the code would fail to appear in the code block because the SSG would treat it as *real* code rather than just text in a code block.
 Indeed, under certain circumstances, this “code” even could cause build errors.